noble-assets/orbiter/docs/controllers.md

 1. The cross-chain protocol for forwarding
 2. Protocol-specific information
-3. Passthrough metadata to attach to the cross-chain transfer
+3. Passthrough metadata to send along with the to the cross-chain transfer

 Protocol-specific information is encoded in the `Attributes` field using an `any` type that implements the `ForwardingAttributes` interface.
-For implementation details, see the
+For implementation details, refer to the
 [proto definition](https://github.com/noble-assets/orbiter/blob/main/proto/noble/orbiter/core/v1/orbiter.proto#L35-L55).

 Forwarding controllers interpret protocol-specific information and forward funds.